-Based on the typical operational needs found in the ASRC service area, all levels of ASRC certifications should prepare for a 24-hour field task deployment.
-If extended self-sufficient operations will be required, field teams will receive prior notice and should consider having the additional supplies and equipment to prepare for up to 72-hour deployments.
+Based on the typical operational needs found in the ASRC service area, those at all levels of ASRC Field credentialing should prepare for a 24-hour field task deployment.
+If extended self-sufficient operations are required, field teams will receive prior notice and should consider having the additional supplies and equipment in their vehicles to prepare for up to 72-hour deployments.